Social Icons

 Directed by Peter Segal

-Tommy Boy is one of those movies that just grabs your attention from the start and keeps it until it ends.
-The performances of Chris Farley and David Spade carries this movie, and makes it worth every minute you sit watching.
+Tommy Boy is one of those movies that grabs your attention from the start and holds it until the very end.
+The performances by Chris Farley and David Spade carry the film, making every minute worth watching.

-I am not a fan of road comedies, or a huge fan of David Spade, not back then and not now also the late Chris Farley even until now this is the only place I have seen his performance.
-Chris is a popular SNL performer but since I have not been nor am I a Saturday Night Live fan, this was my first and last taste of him as an actor.
-He did very well in this movie showing different ranges of his acting ability and making every time the camera is on him worth the time.
+I’m not usually a fan of road comedies, and I’ve never been a huge fan of David Spade—not back then and not now.
+As for the late Chris Farley, this is the only performance of his I’ve ever seen.
+Though he was a popular SNL performer, I’ve never been into Saturday Night Live.
+So, this movie was my first and last glimpse of him as an actor.
+That said, he did an excellent job, showing a range of acting abilities and making every scene he was in worthwhile.

-Tommy's father was an industrialist and the whole business rest on his wits and his ability to make impossible deals.
-Now the business is facing challenges due to his death and Tommy has to embark on a road trip to save the company.
-His partner on this trip is Richard (David Spade), a childhood acquaintance who works for the father and hates Tommy.
+Tommy’s father was an industrialist whose business relied heavily on his charm and knack for sealing impossible deals.
+With his death, the company faces significant challenges, and Tommy must step up to save it.
+To do so, he embarks on a road trip with Richard (David Spade), a childhood acquaintance who works for the company and despises Tommy.

 0 comments: